axeluhl/sailing-analytics/java/com.sap.sailing.ingestion/README.md

 Development takes place in Eclipse running on Java 8.
 Make sure to install the official plugin from https://aws.amazon.com/eclipse/.
 Lambdas are classes that need to implement a specific interface and a method that gets called upon execution.
 See https://docs.aws.amazon.com/lambda/latest/dg/java-handler.html for documentation.
 For our lambdas we have opted to use the RequestStreamHandler that just provides us with the binary stream.
 This makes it easier to accept different types of inputs (e.g. a GPS fix and a Bravo fix).

+As the project is currently in development, the CloudWatch Event for the FixCombination Lambda is disabled.
+When you want to test the functionality of the Lambda, trigger a test on the AWS page for the Lambda itself or activate the Event in the Event Bridge console of AWS.

 ## Deployment

 Before you can deploy you need to make sure that you have created an access key and stored the key to your machine.
 If you use a MFA token then make sure to read the last section of this document.